 To assess the effects of precise localization of the eyes we compared systems that found the eyes based on the output of Stage I alone (face detection) and systems that located the eyes using Stage I and II.
-The effects were dramatic: adding stage II increased performance from $56.53\% \pm 8\%$ to $83.48\% \pm 6\%$.
+The effects were dramatic: adding stage II increased performance from $56.53\% \pm 8\%$ to $83.48\% \pm 6\%$ .

-7 Conclusions
+7. Conclusions

-The nature of the features underlying face processing has become the subject of a heated issue in cognitive science (Cottrell et al., 2003) running the risk of becoming another undecidable debate.
-A popular answer is that the features used in recognizing faces are holistic in nature (Farah et al., 1988).
-By this it is meant that during perception the face is not decomposed into specific features that are then glued together using joint feature distance statistics.
-In line with the methodological stand of probabilistic functionalism (Movellan and Nelson, 2001) instead of positioning ourselves on this debate we focus on understanding the nature of the problem of detecting faces and facial features.
+The study of the representations that sustain face perception in humans has recently become a subject of interest in cognitive science [5].
+One heated debate centers on whether these representations are holistic in nature or whether they are are feature based [9].
+In line with the methodological stand of probabilistic functionalism [30] instead of positioning ourselves on this debate we focus on understanding the nature of the problem of detecting faces and facial features.
 To do so we developed an image generation model and derived its corresponding optimal inference algorithm.
 The algorithm was implemented and tested with an emphasis on robustness under natural conditions.
 We learned several important lessons: